mukundnivas/DevLink-marketplace/README.md

-# SIT313 - Task 7.1P

-This project is part is solution to SIT313 - Task 7.1P

-## Updated made on Task 7.1P

--  Continued tasks from 5.1C
+# DevLink Marketplace

+DevLink Marketplace a frontend project to explore on React JS and Frontend development.
+DevLink is an inspired from UpWork.

 - Added UI components required to signin and login
 - Connected app to Firebase API
 - Updated Project structure.
 More info on project structure below.